bhirsch42/blog/content/post/fake-arc.md

 <h2>Exercises</h2>

-Here's an exercise straight from Will Hines's [How to Be The Greatest Improviser on Earth](https://smile.amazon.com/How-Be-Greatest-Improviser-Earth-ebook/dp/B079M8RGQC/ref=sr_1_1?keywords=will+hines&link_code=qs&qid=1569744786&sr=8-1).
+Here's an exercise straight from Will Hines's *How to Be The Greatest Improviser on Earth*.
 He lists it as an exercise in being present.
 I think it's also a good drill for feeling the curve.

 > <h3>Only Numbers</h3>